himudit/mudit-portfolio/README.md

 **ronit.io** is my personal website where I share my projects, blog posts, and more.
 It's built using [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com).
 The site is designed to be fast, accessible, and easy to maintain.

-The website will feature an **AI-powered chatbot** (coming soon) that can answer questions about my professional background and experience, making it easy for visitors to learn more about my work and projects interactively.

 ## Screenshots

 <!-- If you have screenshots, add them here -->